 Soft citrus, floral, fruity: orange peel, pink peppercorn

-Warming, toasted: cinnamon, sesame seeds, black pepper, nutmeg
+Warming, roasted: cinnamon, sesame seeds, black pepper, nutmeg

 Rich, spicy, hot: cardamom, cloves, chili, ginger, allspice